LAVA-LAB/logRASM/ReadMe.md

 All experiments in [1] are run on a GPU, and we do not recommend performing serious benchmarking without GPU acceleration.
 However, you can run the Docker container without GPU acceleration as well (be aware of significantly higher run times).

-To use the docker container without GPU acceleration, open a terminal and navigate to the folder that you want to use to synchronize results.
+To use the Docker container without GPU acceleration, open a terminal and navigate to the folder that you want to use to synchronize results.
 Then, run the following command:

 ```